ctrble/sugar-dog/README.md

 #### Engines

+When moving, only move to an adjacent space, do not move diagonally.

 ##### ACTION: Silent Running

-- move 1 space
-- do not announce position
+- Move 1 space (silently, do not announce contacts)
-- do respond to active sonars

 ##### ACTION: Cruise

-- move 2 spaces
-- announce first space, then second space
-- do respond to active sonars
+Your submarine is capable of high speeds, but the engines generate significant noise and reveal your position.

+- Move 2 spaces (though you cannot move diagonally, you can move to the side and then over):
+- As each space is entered, follow the same protocal:
+  1. Announce a contact in the space
+  2. Pause for contacts
-- if entering the same space as another contact then both are destroyed
+      - If there is another contact in the same space, both contacts are destroyed
+      - If there are no contacts, either move into the second space and check the protocal, or announce there are no further contacts
+- If another contact is in the same space, a collision occurs and everything in that space is destroyed

 #### Sonar

-- passive sonar detects loud contacts, such as fast moving submarines and torpedos
-- active sonar detects all submarines, mines, and torpedos
-  - except submarines in stealth mode
-  - if you used the active sonar, you are revealed (even if previously in stealth mode)
+Your submarine has two kinds of sonars available: passive and active.
+Passive sonars pick up sounds in the vicinity, while active sonar generates a loud "ping" that returns echoes, revealing objects even if they are stationary.

 ##### ACTION: Active Sonar

-- announce position/s
-    - include yourself and any active torpedoes
+- Announce a "ping" and subsequent contact/s
-    - announce yourself first, then announce mine and torpedo positions
+  - Announce your position first (as the source of the "ping"), then announce your mine and torpedo positions, if you have any
-    - list the positions closest to the sonar source first
-- request responses
+- Request responses
-    - when responding, announce yourself and your active mines and torpedos
+  - When responding, announce yourself, active mines, and active torpedos
-    - list the positions closest to the sonar source first
+- Always list the positions closest to the sonar source first

 #### Torpedos

-- each turn, move 2 spaces in a straight line
-- announce first space, then second space
-- do respond to active sonars
-- if a torpedo enters the same space as a submarine or another contact
-  - announce an impact
-  - everything in that space is destroyed
+Torpedos are deadly missiles that destroy anything they impacts with.

 ##### ACTION: Fire Torpedos

-- announce torpedo position
-- torpedos move at 2 spaces per turn
+- Each turn, torpedos move 2 spaces in a straight line
-- announce first space, then second space
-- do respond to active sonars
+- Once torpedos move off the map, they are lost to the void
+- As each space is entered, follow the same protocal:
+  1. Announce a contact in the space
+  2. Pause for contacts
+      - If there is another contact in the same space, both contacts are destroyed
+      - If there are no contacts, either move into the second space and check the protocal, or announce there are no further contacts
+- If a torpedo enters the same space as anything else:
+  1. Announce an impact
+  2. Everything in that space is destroyed

 #### Mines

-- each submarine starts the game with 2 mines
-- place a mine at a position
-- do respond to active sonars
-- if another contact moves into the space a mine is in
-  - announce an impact
-  - everything in that space is destroyed
+Mines are dangerous bombs that detonate when something strays into them.
+Each submarine carries a limited supply of 3 mines.

 ##### ACTION: Place Mine (if available)

+- Place the mine at your current position (if you have mines available)
-- remove 1 mine from inventory
+- Remove the mine from your inventory when it's placed
-- do not announce position
-- mines do not move
-- if another contact moves into the space a mine is in
+- If another contact moves into the space a mine is in:
-    - announce an impact
+  1. Announce an impact
-    - everything in that space is destroyed
+  2. Everything in that space is destroyed
-- do respond to active sonars

 ## FAQ

-- can a submarine occupy the same space of another submarine or mine?
+Can a submarine occupy the same space of another submarine or mine?
-  - yes, if the submarine is silent running or in stealth mode, meaning it's moving carefully and potentially at a different depth, thus avoiding collisions with nearby objects
+> Yes, if the submarine is silent running, meaning it's moving carefully and is potentially at a different depth, it avoids collisions with nearby objects.